Skip to main content

 The reviewer path

-Experienced contributors with a strong track record of accurate, well-documented reports may be invited to join the OSM review team.
+Experienced contributors with a strong track record of accurate, well-documented reports may be invited to join the review team.
 Reviewers evaluate incoming threat submissions and help verify reports from other community members.